Skip to Main Content

 << Previous: Data Documentation

 A readme file provides information about a data file.
-It helps to ensure the other researchers and also yourself understand and reuse the data in the future.
-A typical readme file is usually saved in a plain text file instead of proprietary formats (e.g. MS Word) to ensure long-term accessibility.
+It helps ensure other researchers and yourself can understand and reuse the data in the future.
+A typical readme file is usually saved in a plain text file rather than in proprietary formats (e.g. MS Word) for long-term accessibility.

-You can learn how to create a readme file from Cornell University’s Research Data Management Service Group, and download their suggested template so that you can adapt it for your own data.
+You can learn how to create a readme file from Cornell University’s Research Data Management Service Group, and download their suggested template to adapt it for your own data.

 A data dictionary is a file that provides meaningful descriptions for each variable and value of your dataset.
 Below is an example from the Open Science Framework (OSF).
-You may read How to Make a Data Dictionary from OSF for more details.
+Learn more from its section on How to Make a Data Dictionary.

-For data including Python or R scripts, you may also provide brief information and purpose about the code.
+For data including Python or R scripts, you may also provide brief information and the purpose of the code.

 A codebook provides information about data from a survey instrument.
 It describes the contents, structure, and layout of the data file, the response codes that are used to record survey responses, and other information.